Open-Speech-EkStep/data-acquisition-pipeline/README.md

-"bucket": "ekstepspeechrecognition-dev",          Your bucket name "channel_blob_path": "scrapydump/refactor_test",  Path to directory where downloaded files is to be stored "archive_blob_path": "archive",                   Folder name in which history of download is to be maintained "scraped_data_blob_path": "scraped"               Folder name in which CSV for youtube file mode is stored
+"bucket": "ekstepspeechrecognition-dev",          Your bucket name "channel_blob_path": "scrapydump/refactor_test",  Path to directory where downloaded files is to be stored "archive_blob_path": "archive",                   Folder name in which history of download is to be maintained "channels_file_blob_path": "channels",            Folder name in which channels and its videos are saved "scraped_data_blob_path": "data_to_be_scraped"    Folder name in which CSV for youtube file mode is stored

 Note:
 1. Both archive_blob_path and scraped_data_blob_path should be present in channel_blob_path.